 For the eighth year in a row, a cavalcade of bands and a host of music fans descended upon Ohio State’s Crew Stadium in Columbus, Ohio for three days of music and comedy.
 The 2014 Rock on the Range, held from Friday May 16 through Sunday May 18 featured no less than sixty bands plus a comedy tent, with approximately 40,000 fans in attendance.

-Day 1 of the annual rock fest was a day of rarities.
+Day one of the annual rock fest was a day of rarities.
 The day started off with Swedish desert rockers Truckfighters putting in a performance on the Jagermeister stage, their first (and only) appearance here in the states in 15 years - the band flew to play at Rock on the Range only and subsequently went home to their native Sweden.

 Also in short supply in recent years have been members of Pantera reuniting onstage, although that’s what happened during Down’s Day 1 performance on the Ernie Ball stage.
 Down Vocalist Phil Anselmo (ex-Pantera) and mates were joined onstage by Kill Devil Hill bassist Rex Brown (also ex-Pantera), for a rendition of Down’s “Stone the Crow,” making the fanboys’ in attendance wet dreams come true.